leangen/graphql-spqr/README.md

 ### Kotlin

-For best compatibility, Kotlin 1.3.70+ is needed with the compiler argument `-Xemit-jvm-type-annotations`.
+For best compatibility, Kotlin 1.3.70 or later is needed with the compiler argument `-Xemit-jvm-type-annotations`.
-This makes the Kotlin compiler produce type annotations correctly.
+This instructs the Kotlin compiler to produce type-use annotations (introduced in JDK8) correctly.
 See [KT-35843](https://youtrack.jetbrains.com/issue/KT-35843) and [KT-13228](https://youtrack.jetbrains.com/issue/KT-13228) for details.

 ### OpenJDK